-- Grade crossing designs, including progress of design and ongoing meetings with key stakeholders such as the Federal Railroad Administration (FRA), California Public Utilities Commission (CPUC) and local jurisdictions - OCS foundation design, potholing status, and foundation installation sequencing - Key right of way (ROW) acquisition issues as related to construction activities - Review of key actions from weekly BBII progress meetings, status of critical submittals or Requests for Information (RFI), open non-conformance reports, and open critical issues from the Design Build (DB) contract - The progression of the PG&E interconnections design and material procurement status, including interface with VTA on the design of Traction Power Substation (TPS) TPS-2 interconnection into PG&E's FMC Substation - The progression of the PG&E single phase study, which will be required for the energization of the system - Open design and construction issues on Traction Power Facilities - Key interface points (foundation installation, signal design, etc.) between the PCEP and other major Peninsula Corridor Joint Powers Board (JPB) projects such as South San Francisco Station Project, 25th Avenue Grade Separation Project, and Broadway Grade Separation Project - The utility relocation status - Status of the upcoming work for the Tunnel OCS
+- Future structure of this meeting and potential to split into separate topic meetings. - Grade crossing designs, including progress of design and ongoing meetings with key stakeholders such as the Federal Railroad Administration (FRA), California Public Utilities Commission (CPUC) and local jurisdictions - Overhead Catenary System (OCS) foundation design, potholing status, and foundation installation sequencing - Key right of way (ROW) acquisition issues as related to construction activities - Review of key actions from weekly BBII progress meetings, status of critical submittals or Requests for Information (RFI), open non-conformance reports, and open critical issues from the Design Build (DB) contract - The progression of the PG&E interconnections design and material procurement status, including interface with VTA on the design of Traction Power Substation (TPS) TPS-2 interconnection into PG&E's FMC Substation - The progression of the PG&E single phase study, which will be required for the energization of the system - Open design and construction issues on Traction Power Facilities - Key interface points (foundation installation, signal design, etc.) between the PCEP and other major Peninsula Corridor Joint Powers Board (JPB) projects such as South San Francisco Station Project, 25th Avenue Grade Separation Project, and Broadway Grade Separation Project

-- Updates on DB and program schedule, including key foundation and traction power facility milestones, PG&E Infrastructure buildout and power quality study status - Upcoming changes to the contract in preparation for the Change Management Board (CMB) and specific contract change orders that require technical review and input
+- The utility relocation status - Status of the upcoming work for the Tunnel OCS - Updates on DB and program schedule, including key foundation and traction power facility milestones, PG&E Infrastructure buildout and power quality study status - Upcoming changes to the contract in preparation for the Change Management Board (CMB) and specific contract change orders that require technical review and input